apjanke/ronn-ng/doc-project/Developer-Guide.md

 * Regenerate the man pages again
   * `bundle exec rake man`
 * Commit and push
-  * Use commit message like "open development for next release"
+  * Use commit message like "open development for next release (v0.x.y)"

 TODO: Add instructions for prerelease/beta releases.
 Include a process for making a prerelease ronn-ng formula in our Homebrew tap.